RealityETH/reality-eth-monorepo/packages/docs/arbitrators.rst

 * ``submitAnswerByArbitrator(bytes32 question_id, bytes32 answer, address answerer)``

 If the result of arbitration is to affirm the answer given by the final answerer, the person who gave that answer should be supplied as ``answerer``.
 If the result of arbitration is to change the final answer, the ``answerer`` supplied should be the user who paid for arbitration.
+Since version 2.1, this behaviour can be enforced by a contract by instead using

+  ``assignWinnerAndSubmitAnswerByArbitrator(bytes32 question_id, bytes32 answer, address payee_if_wrong, bytes32 last_history_hash, bytes32 last_answer_or_commitment_id, address last_answerer)``

+The last 3 arguments can be extracted from event logs and supplied by the user sending the transaction, and are verified by the contract.

 .. note::
    Sometimes the answer the arbitrator finalizes on will already have been given earlier, but with a lower bond.
 It may appear fairer to some for the arbitrator to set the ``answerer`` as the person who previously gave that answer, not the person who paid.
 However, for all we know the person who gave the correct answer could be a sock puppet belonging to the person who gave the final, wrong answer.
 Rewarding them would remove the disincentive to lie.
 For the system the incentive system to work correctly, it is essential that the arbitrator choose the person who paid them as the ``answerer``, unless the pre-existing final answer was correct.